 5. Seek to understand.
 Don’t excuse the person and at the same time do seek to understand the reasons they did what they did or the reasons the situation happened to you.
 Sometimes what they did to you was not about you but about their own hurt or pain.
 The focus on their needs can blind them to your needs.
 Ask God to help you understand yourself and the other person.

 6. Be open to looking at your own wrong choices or wrong responses to what happened.
 Pray for wisdom to see what part of the situation is your responsibility and what is not.
-However, in some cases such as abuse where you did not have a choice, don’t turn the anger on yourself and decide there is something wrong with you.
+Even if the other person is wrong, pray and ask God how He wants you to learn and grow from the situation.

 7. Get perspective.
 Forgiveness is for you.
 It doesn’t mean the other person is right.
 If they were, you wouldn’t need to forgive them.
 The fact that you have to forgive them is proof they are wrong.
 They don’t have to admit their wrong for you to forgive and depending on the situation, you don’t necessarily have to have the relationship restored.